Azure/ads-extension-mongo-migration-assets/migrationextension_license.md

 1.  **INSTALLATION AND USE RIGHTS.**

-    a.  **General. **You may install and use any number of copies of the software on your devices, solely to demonstrate and internally evaluate it for your internal business purposes.
-You may not use the software in a live operating environment unless Microsoft permits you to do so under another agreement.
+    a.  **General.** You may install and use an unlimited number of copies of the software on your devices solely for the purpose of assessing and migrating MongoDB Server workloads to Azure Cosmos DB for MongoDB.
+        Any other use of the software is prohibited unless expressly authorized by Microsoft under a separate agreement.

     b.  **Work or School Accounts**.
 You can sign into the software with a work or school email address.
 If you do, you agree that the